I enjoy doing DIY crafts and decorating projects, and love giving advice on how to use colors.

 The first thing you want to do is to cut off the stems, the plastic and metal stem below the flower.
 Try to get it all off without cutting the flower itself.
 Once that's done, it's time to begin.

-To secure the flower unto the shoe clip base, you can either:
+To secure the flower to the shoe clip base, you can either:

 The latter secures it better.
 For this tutorial, we'll use the glue option.